solyarisoftware/prompter.vim/README.md

 - **Prompt Interaction**:
   generate prompts directly in the editor and save them on the fly.
 - **Run-time statistics**:
-  measure completions in terms of latency, used tokens, speed, etc.
+  measure completions in terms of latency, used tokens, throughput, etc.
 - **Focused Workflow**:
   maintain undivided focus within the editor, and seamlessly save all your work to local files.
 - **Completion Highlight**: